dnaspider/anunnaki/README.md

 Maybe thats not enough time (160ms default).
 Add more milliseconds to this like so: &lt;,1000> (this is one second).

 Any questions?
-Hit me up on X or the discussion.
+Hit me up on 𝕏 or Discussions.
 Enjoy!
 </pre>